Skip to main content

 EITS Track: Biomedical Toxicology Track

 Education: B.S.
-Animal Science, Michigan State University
+Animal Science, M.S.
+Epidemiology, Michigan State University

 Research Interests: